1. Home

 4. CUPA-Hazardous Waste

-Hazardous Waste
+About the Hazardous Waste Program

 The San Bernardino County Code (SBCC) requires that facilities submit required information including any amount of hazardous waste to the CUPA in accordance with SBCC 23.0602 and 23.0712.
 This information must be submitted to the CUPA via the California Environmental Reporting System (CERS).
 In San Bernardino County, the Business Emergency/Contingency Plan (“Hazardous Materials Business Plan (HMBP)”) is also used to satisfy the contingency plan requirement for hazardous waste generators.